Upcycle Your Old Blue Jeans into Awesome Denim Yarn for Crochet, Knitting or Weaving into Denim Rugs, Purses and more

 Now, turn the piece over and make another cut about 3/4″ from the previous line.
 Again, tear it to within 3/4″ of the other end.
 Continue across the entire piece.
 Sorry if this is confusing!

-Finishing The Denim Yarn
+Finishing Your Yarn

-All that’s left now is to trim off any loose threads created from ripping the denim.
 Also, look at the parts where you turned the jeans.
 If you want to, you can trim the corners to make the turn more even, but this is optional.

 Update: I made some crochet trivets or potholders to test this yarn.